devrandom/btc-papers/hardware-wallet-security.md

 The two seeds generate two different master keypairs.
 Because of the linear property of [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_DSA), if we add the private keys to get a final private key the matching final public key is the addition of the individual public keys.
 The protocol runs as follows:

 * Each side generates a seed, and derives the master keypair
-* Each side commits to their master public key by sending the hash of the key to the other side
-* The sides exchange the public keys and check that the hashes match
-* The computer records the sum of the public keys as the final public key
+* Wallet sends wallet public key A
+* Warden sends warden private key b
+* Final public key is bA
-* The computer sends its seed to the device, which records it and generates the final private key
+* Device computes final private key ab
+* abG = Ab
 * Addresses are generated from the final public key recorded by the computer, while signatures are performed using the final private key recorded by the device

 The device cannot generate a predictable final key because it cannot predict the key sent by the computer.

 ## The Subliminal Channel

 The subliminal channel of ECDSA can be closed by forcing the free variables in the signature to be unpredictable to the hardware wallet.
-This can be simply be done by choosing the signature free variable k with an algorithm similar to the one in the previous section.
-Some additional approaches are presented in the citation section below but they seem unnecessarily complex.
+Some approaches are presented in the citation section below.

 ## Multisignatures